SriramMaddirala/my-retail/README.md

 I used Spring Boot as it is the industry standard for making applications in java and it really makes development very easy.

 Google Cloud Run is a fully managed serverless platform for containers I thought it was a good choice for this POC as it allowed me to abstract out all the infrastructure management that would not have been useful.

+<h3> Scaling it to Production: </h3>

+Loggers for errors are a good idea.
+Currently I am just utilizing error reporting through my Google Cloud dashboard

+If we just look at movies, the distribution of searches about movies follows the power law (i.e. a change in one quantity has a proportional relative change in the quantity of the other).
+So it follows that the majority of searches about movies will be about a minority of movies.
+In fact in a more general sense popularity in products is distributed via the power law and storing this means that a caching solution would be recommended.
+Product popularity also is mostly time dependent as cult hits and fads are common reality while certain products like toilet paper are going to have consistent interest over time.
+This means that a least recently used cache eviction policy would be a good fit.
+Redis and Memcached are very popular caching solutions for this purpose.